Canonbury: History

-In common with similar inner London areas, it suffered decline when the construction of railways in the 1860s enabled commuting into the city from further afield.
-The gentrification of the area from the 1950s included new developments to replace war-damaged properties in Canonbury Park North and South as well as restoration of older buildings.
+In common with similar inner London areas, it suffered decline after the construction of railways in the 1860s enabled commuting into the city from further afield.
+The gentrification of the area from the 1950s included new developments to replace war-damaged properties in Canonbury Park North and South; replacement of larger, run-down houses with smaller houses and flats in John Spencer Square, Prior Bolton Street and St Mary's Grove; and restoration of older buildings.